 After that, there were no more rats for a long time at Tabitha Twitchit's.

 As for Farmer Potatoes, he has been driven nearly distracted.

-The Tale of Samuel Whiskers There are rats, and rats, and rats in his barn!

-They eat up the chicken food, and steal the oats and bran, and make holes the meal bags.
+There are rats, and rats, and rats in his barn!
+They eat up the chicken food, and steal the oats and bran, and make holes in the meal bags.